-Include parent If you have selected the Context sensitive option, you can also select this check box to include the parent TOC item in the menu.
+Include parent If you have selected the Context sensitive option, you can select this check box to include the parent TOC item in the menu.

-Include siblings If you have selected the Context sensitive option, you can also select this check box to include TOC items in the menu that are on the same level as the open topic.
+Include siblings If you have selected the Context sensitive option, you can select this check box to include TOC items in the menu that are on the same level as the open topic.

-Include children If you have selected the Context sensitive option, you can also select this check box to include TOC items in the menu that are children of the topic that is open.
+Include children If you have selected the Context sensitive option, you can select this check box to include TOC items in the menu that are children of the topic that is open.

 - Levels to Show (Depth) This lets you choose how many levels of items deep in the TOC to include in the menu.
 If the Context sensitive option is disabled, this refers to the depth level overall for the TOC.
 If both the Context sensitive and the Include children options are enabled, it refers to the number of levels under the topic that is open.